jaakkopasanen/AutoEq/README.md

 result settings.

 ![music-eq-equalizer](https://raw.githubusercontent.com/jaakkopasanen/AutoEq/master/img/music-eq-equalizer.png)

-### Convolution Equalizers
-Some software don't have parametric eq but have convolution engine which uses impulse response for processing.
-Pre-computed results include impulse responses with 44.1 kHz and 48 kHz and other sampling rates are supported as well.
-Import the WAV file with correct sampling frequency into the software.

 ## Results
 The main principle used by AutoEQ for producing the equalization function is to invert error curve.
 Error is the